Solicitor and Managing Partner

 Future financial losses commonly include loss of earnings and costs of care.
 For instance, if as a result of a preventable birth injury your child will require ongoing care and specialist treatment for the remainder of their life, the cost of this will be calculated and factored into the compensation awarded.

 Birth injury compensation can also take into account increased insurance costs, cancellation fees for cancelled holidays, cost of aid, equipment and travel to appointments.
-We will discuss all these details with you to ensure all aspects are included within your claim.
+When bringing a claim, we will discuss all these details with you to ensure that all potential financial aspects are included.

-Because we are specialists in birth injury claims, we consider ourselves to be the best law firm to build a stronger case than solicitors with less experience, especially in complex claims such as cerebral palsy and erbs palsy that may affect lives for years to come.
+Because we are specialist medical negligence solicitors in birth injury claims, we consider ourselves to be the best law firm to build a stronger case than solicitors with less experience, especially in complex claims such as cerebral palsy and erbs palsy that may affect lives for years to come.
 This particular expertise helps us set out the value of a claim and negotiate a settlement.
-We will also go all the way to Trial if we feel this is necessary, and prepare all the claims we accept and handle are prepared for court proceedings on that basis.
+We will also go all the way to Trial if we feel it is necessary, and all of the claims we accept and handle are prepared for court proceedings on that basis.
 Contact us today for a free initial consultation to see if you have a valid case.

-As in other negligence claims, a birth injury claim must be made within three years of the injury being realised.
-However, if the birth injury is suffered by a child, they have until their 21st birthday to make a claim.
+As outlined above, if the birth injury is suffered by a child, they have until their 21st birthday to make a claim.
 This allows three years from the date of their 18th birthday, when they legally become an adult in order to make a claim in their own right.
-There is also no time limit for anyone who does not have the mental capacity to act on their own behalf as a result of the injury.
+There is also no time limit for anyone who does not have the mental capacity to act on their own behalf as a result of an injury.